BlazeEMP/rossum-runners/referenceREADME.md

 ### Presentation 10%

-* Your group should present using a slide deck.
+* X Your group should present using a slide deck.

-* Every group member should speak during the presentation.
+* X Every group member should speak during the presentation.

-* Your presentation should follow the [Project Presentation Template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing).
+* X Your presentation should follow the [Project Presentation Template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing).

 ### Collaboration 10%